readium/readium-lcp-server/README.md

 - `host`: the public server hostname, `hostname` by default.
 - `port`: the listening port, `8989` by default.
 - `public_base_url`: the URL used by the Status Server and the Frontend Test Server to communicate with this License server; combination of the host and port values on http by default.
+- `auth_file`: mandatory; the path to the password file introduced in a preceding section.
+- `cert_date`: new in v1.8, a date formatted as "yyyy-mm-dd", which corresponds to the date on which a new X509 certificate has been installed on the server.
+This is a patch related to a temporary flaw found in several LCP compliant reading applications.
 - `database`: the URI formatted connection string to the database, see models below.
-- `auth_file`: mandatory; the path to the password file introduced above.

 Here are models for the database property (variables in curly brackets):
 - sqlite: `sqlite3://file:{path-to-dot-sqlite-file}?cache=shared&mode=rwc`